 The term “hard metal” should not be confused with the heavy metals lead, cadmium, and mercury.
 Hard metal can be produced by compacting powdered tungsten carbide (WC) and cobalt (Co) into a very hard composite to make machine components used for drilling, cutting, machining, and grinding.
+One danger in working with such metals is the risk of developing pneumoconiosis.

 Such materials have been used for decades to produce machine parts and to coat other materials, however, it is now known that toxic exposure to hard metal powders like cobalt, cobalt-tungsten alloys, tungsten carbide alloys, titanium, nickel, niobium, and chromium can lead to severe occupational lung disease including the following: